Joe Manchin: Political positions

-Manchin is often considered a moderate, or even conservative, Democrat.
+Manchin is a moderate to conservative, Democrat.
 He has called himself a "centrist, moderate conservative Democrat" and "fiscally responsible and socially compassionate."
 CBS News has called him "a rifle-brandishing moderate" who is "about as centrist as a senator can get."
 The American Conservative Union gave him a 25% lifetime conservative rating and the progressive PAC Americans for Democratic Action gave him a 35% liberal quotient in 2016.
 In February 2018, a Congressional Quarterly study found that Manchin had voted with Trump's position 71% of the time in Trump's first year in office, but by the end of Trump's presidency, Manchin had voted with the president only 50.4% of the time.
 Manchin voted with Biden 88.9% of the time as of September 2022.
 In 2013, the National Journal gave Manchin an overall score of 55% conservative and 46% liberal.
+In 2023, the Lugar Center ranked Manchin fourth among senators for bipartisanship.

+On December 13, 2010, Manchin participated in the launch of No Labels, a nonpartisan organization "committed to bringing all sides together to move the nation forward."
+As of September 2014, Manchin was an honorary co-chair of No Labels.
+In November 2014, he stepped down from his honorary post after No Labels campaigned for a Republican challenger to an incumbent Democratic senator.
+In 2017, Manchin once again became an honorary co-chair of No Labels.

+On February 6, 2022, Manchin endorsed Senator Lisa Murkowski in her reelection campaign that year.
+Murkowski said she would likewise endorse him for reelection if he ran in 2024.

+On November 9, 2023, Manchin announced that he would not seek reelection in 2024.